 ISO compliance

-Purple as a business is ISO 9001 compliant for business practice.
-The business is audited annually by an accredited third party company to check that we remain compliant.
-This is in addition to our own in house interim audits and management reviews.
+Purple as a business is ISO 9001 compliant for business practice, and is ISO 27001 compliant and certified for information security practices, and also CyberEssentials+ certified.
+The business is audited annually by accredited third party companies to check that we remain compliant.
+This is in addition to our own in-house interim audits and management reviews.
 Certification can be supplied upon request.

 Data sovereignty